The ultimate state of pranayama (yogic breath-control) and meditation is a state where breathing is reduced as much as possible without force.

 Breath-control works on the cardiovascular and circulatory system.
 You can enhance the movement of energy and information through your subtle channels and enhance the movement of blood and heat through your blood vessels by breathing differentially from your abdomen (diaphragmatic breathing) or from your chest (thoracic breathing).
 You can also bring more blood and oxygen to the brain and heart and less blood and oxygen to the arms and legs by breathing less than normal (hypoventilation).
 Conversely, you can bring less blood and oxygen to brain and heart and more blood and oxygen to the arms and legs by breathing more than normal (hyperventilation).

-A brief summary of the the different possible effects of breathing is shown below.
+A brief summary a selection of the the different possible effects of breathing is shown below.

 - Mobilising the spine